wesleyandrade05/ling227final/README.md

 ### Prepare Data

 The code has 4 main python files, which are the ones we used to prepare the data, perform the training and generate the evaluation scores.
+First, we used a [script](https://github.com/euagendas/semeval_8_2022_ia_downloader) provided by the organization that retrieved the information from the url links provided and uploaded json files containing them to a folder.

 The first command line to be executed is
 ```console